xili1118/Hello-world/Introduction.md

 Hi!
 I'm study MSc.
-Medical Informatics at FHNW :)
+Medical Informatics at FHNW.
+It is sooooooo cool! :)